-Exactly eight years later, Gretzky gets his 46th career hat trick and has three assists for a six-point night in the Los Angeles Kings' 8-4 win against the Pittsburgh Penguins at the Civic Arena.
-Pittsburgh star Mario Lemieux has two assists to begin a 46-game point scoring streak.
+Exactly eight years later, Gretzky gets his 46th NHL hat trick and has three assists for a six-point night in the Los Angeles Kings' 8-4 win against the Pittsburgh Penguins at the Civic Arena.
+Pittsburgh's Mario Lemieux has two assists to begin a 46-game point scoring streak.
 It's the second-longest in NHL history, five games short of Gretzky's record.

 Video: Wayne Gretzky all-time leader in goals, points